UniMath/agda-unimath/src/structured-types/involutive-type-of-h-space-structures.lagda.md

 ## Idea

-We construct the **involutive type of H-space structures** on a pointed type.
+We construct the
+{{#concept "involutive type of H-space structures" Agda=h-space-Involutive-Type}}
+on a pointed type.

 ## Definition